syncfusion-content/windowsforms-docs/WindowsForms/fontcombobox/Getting-Started.md

 ## Creating Application with FontComboBox

-In this walk through, You will create Windows Forms Application that contains FontComboBox control.
+In this walk through, users will create WinForms Application that contains `FontComboBox` control.

 ### Creating the Project